jalantechnologies/handbook/engineering/onboarding-fresher.md

   - No console.log / console.error / console.warn in code
   - No very long comments inside the code.
 Maximum 2-3 lines of comments are sufficient most of the time
   - No commented-out code or unused code
+  - File names should always be in lowercase.
+Use hyphens (-) to separate words.
+For example: `todo-controller.ts`

 ###  Raise a PR
 We encourage you to raise your PR daily, push your changes, once you are done for the day, a PR on Github to merge these changes against the develop branch.
 Please see raising [pull request etiquette](https://github.com/jalantechnologies/handbook/blob/main/engineering/pr-etiquette.md).